-This is the fourteenth Report to the Parliament on the Adelaide Oval Redevelopment project.
+This is the sixteenth Report to the Parliament on the Adelaide Oval Redevelopment project.
 The report is required by the Adelaide Oval Redevelopment and Management Act 2011 (the Act) for each six-month period beginning on 1 January and 1 July each year.
 We address the Act's requirements as three terms of reference, as detailed in sections 3, 4 and 5.

 The Act limits the appropriation of money made available and expended on the project to \$535 million during the period from 1 December 2009 to 1 December 2019.
 The principal construction contractor achieved full practical completion for the project in March 2014.
 The stadium was fully handed over to the Adelaide Oval SMA Limited (AOSMA) to operate on 24 March 2014.
-The redeveloped oval has been in use and meeting its intended purpose for some time.